 LIFT was founded in 1961, in response to the concern over the illiteracy rate among adults in the Dallas area.
 The goal was to create and support an organization that would offer free and easily accessible classes so that functionally illiterate adults could learn to read and write in English.
 LIFT is now one of the largest and most widely respected adult basic education programs in Texas and offers adult basic literacy, GED preparation and English as a Second Language programs with the goal of workforce empowerment.
 Research driven curricula supported by technology allows LIFT to successfully teach adults, including those with learning differences, how to read.
 A unique classroom approach provides LIFT students with peer support and a sense of community that helps them develop a belief in their ability to succeed.

-The Annette Caldwell Simmons School of Education and Human Development was created by SMU in 2005 to engage in and disseminate scientifically-based research in education, and prepare professionals with knowledge and research to lead in their fields.
-Simmons collaborates with other schools and institutions in the development of model programs, and promotes positive learning experiences in all stages of life.
+The Annette Caldwell Simmons School of Education and Human Development was created by SMU in 2005 to engage in and disseminate scientifically-based research in education and prepare professionals with knowledge and research to lead in their fields.
+Simmons collaborates with other schools and institutions in the development of model programs and promotes positive learning experiences in all stages of life.

-World Class Technical Expertise: SMU – Guildhall and Lyle School of Engineering
+World Class Digital Expertise: SMU – Guildhall

 SMU Guildhall was founded in 2002 based on the belief that the arts and sciences, which serve as the underpinning of digital game design, represent the 21st century’s form of human thought, discovery and expression.
 Guildhall is one of the premiere digital gaming education programs in the U.S. The program has graduated more than 600 students, and alumni are working at over 200 video game studios around the world.